iterative/example-repos-dev/branches/make_checkpoint/README.md

 To try it out for yourself:

 1. Fork the repository and clone to your local workstation.
 2. Install the prerequisites in `requirements.txt` (if you are using pip, run `pip install -r requirements.txt`).

 ## Experiment with checkpoints

 Start training the model with `dvc exp run`.
-It will train for 10 epochs (you can also use `Ctrl-C` to cancel at any time and still recover the results of the completed epochs).
+This will train for 10 epochs (you can also use `Ctrl-C` to cancel at any time and still recover the results of the completed epochs).

-Once the training script completes, you can view the results of each checkpoint with:
+Once the training script completes, you can view the results of each checkpoint
+with:

 ```bash
 $ dvc exp show